Subscribe to e-news

 EHOVE Career Center endeavors to give high schools students the jump on further education or careers by offering the chance to earn career-tech skills and a number of industry recognized certifications before leaving high school.

-Many programs offer articulation agreements with area colleges allowing students to transition easily to the college setting.
+Many programs (in addition to Tech Prep) offer articulation agreements with area colleges allowing students to transition easily to the college setting.

 The Following are Part of the EHOVE Advantage:

 An extra help program is built into the daily schedule so students don’t fall behind.

 * Articulation Agreements

 EHOVE partners with at least 20 institutions of higher education so that students can receive credits for their high school work when they enroll for further training .